gatsbyjs/gatsby/docs/docs/glossary.md

 ### CMS

 Content Management System: an application where you can manage your content and have it saved to a database or file for accessing later.
+Examples of Content Management Systems include Wordpress, Drupal, Contentful, and Netlify CMS.

 ### Config